imagej/imagej.github.io/_pages/plugins/bigstitcher/stitching-mode.md

 <!-- -->

 -   In Stitching mode, only one Timepoint and Angle is displayed.
-Different Timepoints or Angles are accesed by the drop-down menu at the bottom **(4)**.
+Different Timepoints or Angles are accessed by the drop-down menu at the bottom **(4)**.

 ### The BigDataViewer window